 If you are looking for a vigorous yoga work out, you can find your solace in Ashtanga yoga.
 Not only does it make you discover muscles you never knew you had, but it also teaches discipline and patience and promotes concentration.
 The Ashtanga Primary Series comprises a fixed sequence of postures that never gets boring.
 Through Ashtanga practice, you gain substantial strength, endurance and focus, among a host of other benefits.
 This class is excellent for beginners who are determined to cultivate a regular yoga practice.
 More advanced students who wish to deepen their knowledge about alignment are going to appreciate my adjustments and alignment tips.

 If you feel particularly tight in the hips, struggle with back problems or feel your overall energy is not flowing as it should, Yin yoga could be your answer.
 Yin yoga is about reaching into the deeper connective tissues of the body.
 It releases both physical blockages as well as the more subtle, energetic ones.
 By holding the mostly seated and reclined postures for three to five minutes, circulation in the tendons, ligaments and fascia improves.
-This opens up the major joints of the body and in turn improving overall flexibility.
+This opens up the major joints of the body and releases tension throughout the whole body, improving overall mobility.
 The challenge of holding still teaches you to find inner focus and concentration as well.
 You leave a Yin class with sensation of deep restoration.

 This traditional way of practicing yoga is very suitable for beginners.
-After the dynamic sun salutations, the pace slows down and poses are held for a while (eight to ten breaths or even longer).
+After dynamic sun salutations, the pace slows down and poses are held for a while (eight to ten breaths or even longer).
 Therefore, there is time to work on correct alignment and modifications where necessary.
 This helps to understand the poses and forms an excellent basis for other style of yoga such as Vinyasa.
 The class always includes standing postures, seated asanas and poses on the belly and on the back.
 I often include some meditation and pranayama too, offering a very complete training for body and soul.